rjcf18/Persia/README.md

 ```

 # Running
-In order to run the program just run the following command after installing all the dependencies:
+In order to run the program ensure that you are inside the project's main folder and just run the following commands after installing all the dependencies:

 	$ source persia-venv/bin/activate
 	$ python src/main.py